lee-dohm/keyboard-firmware/README.md

 **Notes:**

 * Activating this layer is by toggle using the key to the right of <kbd>5</kbd> on Layer 1.
 This can be toggled quickly by using the left thumb on the Layer 1 modifier key and then the left index finger on the Layer 3 toggle

+#### Layer 4 &mdash; QWERTY function keys

+This layer allows access to standard F-keys (and `PrintScr`) for games that use them.

+**Notes:**

+* Activating this layer is achieved by holding down the lower-left-most key on the left hand when already in QWERTY mode on Layer 3.
+Release it to return to Layer 3.

 ## Installation